Tutor78/readme-generator/README.md

 ## Description

 A command line application using node.js to help create a professional README for your projects.
-This README is an example of one it can make.
+This README is an example of what the README generator can make.

 ## Table of Contents